Free Audio Lesson

 Japanese has many “registers” or levels of politeness.
 Throughout every level of your Pimsleur course, you will learn how to speak at a polite register, which is appropriate in virtually any situation you are likely to encounter in Japan.
 In Level 4, you will also learn some ways of speaking in a less formal manner, used in conversation between friends, family members, or colleagues who are at the same level in an organization.

-- As a zip file for use in iTunes or Windows Media Player.
+- Lessons can be downloaded as a ZIP file of MP3 files for use in iTunes® or Windows Media Player®.

-- Backup copies of a course are available in your Pimsleur.com cloud-based digital library.
+- All purchased courses are backed up in your Pimsleur.com cloud-based digital library account.

-- Pimsleur Course Manager APP can be installed on several devices for personal use only.
+- The Pimsleur Course Manager App can be installed on several devices, for personal use only.

-- Non DRM (Digital Rights Management) MP3 files can also be copied onto a CD or DVD for playing in a CD/DVD player.
+- Lessons are non-DRM (Digital Rights Management) MP3 files and can be copied onto a CD or DVD for playing in a CD/DVD player.